Time to Remember. Time to Act.

 Help make your activity a success with our Activity Tools.

 Tips for Community Activities

-• Choose what sort of event you would like to run.
-Broadly speaking events fit into two categories, ceremonial events or educational ones.
+• Choose the type of event you would like to run.
+Broadly speaking, events fit into two categories, ceremonial events and educational ones.
 There’s nothing to stop you holding both.

 • A ceremony can take many forms including: a candle lighting, tree planting, banner signing, tribute reading or a mixture of those plus songs and public speaking.